 Gun Sights

 The sights were mounted on a carrier fixed to the left-hand side of the cradle.
 A rocking bar was fitted to the carrier and pivoted horizontally by means of an elevating arc at the rear and a hand wheel.
-A drum was provided with rings mounted on it to indicate range in yards.
+A drum was provided with separate rings for the different charges to indicate range in yards.
 The sight bar was mounted on the rocking bar and was provided at the rear with a deflection adjustment using a screw.
 The sight bar carried a fixed fore sight and notched back sight.
 The sight bar also included brackets to take a No. 2 sighting telescope.
 The sighting system was relatively primitive compared with that fitted to the other British field guns at the time and incorporated non of the refinements included in the sighting system used on the 60-pdr.

 Ammunition